 - The helicopter video with timestamps and GPS coordinates.

-- The IB6830 and LA330 ADS-B tracks with timestamps and GPS coordinates.
+- The IB6830 ADS-B track with timestamps and GPS coordinates.

-- IB6830 is in the right place at the right place
+- IB6830 is in the right place at the right time

 - IB6830 is going in the right direction